yang5hi/Climate-Analysis-of-Honolulu/README.md

 ## 1 - Climate Analysis and Exploration

 I use Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
-All of the following analysis are completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
-I use SQLAlchemy `create_engine` to connect to hawaii sqlite database and use SQLAlchemy `automap_base()` to reflect the tables into classes and save a reference to those classes called `Station` and `Measurement`.I link Python to the database by creating an SQLAlchemy session.
+All of the following analyses are completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+I use SQLAlchemy `create_engine` to connect to hawaii sqlite database, use SQLAlchemy `automap_base()` to reflect the tables into classes, and save a reference to those classes called `Station` and `Measurement`.
+I link Python to the database by creating an SQLAlchemy session.

 ### Precipitation Analysis